Go to Reviews.org AU Edition

 Smart Assistant Privacy: What Data Is Collected and How to Protect Yourself

 Did you hear the one about the snoopy smart assistant?

-We love Alexa.
-But it’s no secret that the smart assistants in our smart hubs, smart speakers, phones, and tablets are relaying our data back to their manufacturers.
+We love Alexa, there's no end to how you can use this technology.
+But it's no secret that the smart assistants in our smart hubs, smart speakers, phones, and tablets are relaying our data back to their manufacturers.
 The question is, what data are they collecting?
 And how can users opt out?

 What does your smart assistant know about you?

 We combed through the terms and conditions of your favorite smart assistants to learn what information users agree to let manufacturers collect.

 It makes sense that some of this data would be collected.
 For instance, if you frequently ask Alexa to buy dental floss on Amazon.
 It seems pretty straightforward that Amazon would want to keep a record of that for future product suggestions.
 And it's a no-brainer that a smart home assistant manufacturer would want to collect data about how well its devices perform.